rudresh051/DevOps/ComputerNetworks/Lecture0003.md

 ![alt text](image-31.png)

 ## Network Masks -
-A network mask helps you to know which portion of the address identifies the network-id and which portion of the address identifies the host-id.
-Class A, B, and C networks have default masks, also known as natural masks, as shown here-
+A network mask **helps you to know which portion of the address identifies the network-id and which portion of the address identifies the host-id.** Class A, B, and C networks have default masks, also known as natural masks, as shown here-
 Class A - 255.0.0.0
 Class B - 255.255.0.0
 Class C - 255.255.255.0

-Note - In the network mask number of ones indicate network ID part and number of zeros indicate host id part
+**Note - In the network mask -  number of 1's indicate network ID part and number of 0's indicate host id part**

 ![alt text](image-32.png)

+**Question** - what is the network ID and host ID for below IP address

 ![alt text](image-33.png)

+from above number 1's are in the first 3 octet . therefor network id will be 200.200.200 and host id will be the last octet where 0's are present.

+# Concept
+* Not important but can be done this way also
+*
-Note - IP Address ANDing Network Mask => It gives Network ID
+**Note - IP Address ANDing Network Mask => It gives Network ID**
 ![alt text](image-34.png)

+We will only follow shortcut - find the which class the IP address belongs then put 0's in Host ID to get the Network ID

+# Questions -

 ![alt text](image-35.png)